Insights and Perspectives

 Although the entire module focuses on helping people with disabilities find employment, some sections are unique because they focus on program eligibility, and tailoring services to maximize success.
 For instance:

-- And, the Individualized Plan for Employment is a key component for outlining the services needed by the person with a disability.
+• The Individualized Plan for Employment is a key component for outlining the services needed by the person with a disability.

 The Future of Disability Employment Awareness

-To quote Office of Disability Employment Policy Deputy Assistant Secretary, Jennifer Sheehy, people with disabilities are experienced problem solvers with proven ability to adapt.
-Now more than ever, flexibility is important for both workers and employers.
+To quote Office of Disability Employment Policy Deputy Assistant Secretary, Jennifer Sheehy, "People with disabilities are experienced problem solvers with proven ability to adapt.
+Now more than ever, flexibility is important for both workers and employers".

 The 75th anniversary of NDEAM and the ongoing implication of coronavirus makes this the perfect time to reassess accessibility and promote inclusion for all.